Ultimate Wolverine: Plot

-The Winter Soldier
+The Winter Soldier (#1-6)

 Near the Eurasian Republic border that is close to Latveria, some soldiers are talking about Winter Soldier.
 They have heard rumors that he was originally a North American Union experiment gone wrong and was pieced together from the corpses of those who have died.
 Winter Soldier gets up and jumps out of the airplane without a parachute.
 He attacks a hideout of the Opposition that is run by Mystique and Nightcrawler.
-In flashbacks, the Winter Soldier is subjected to experiments that involve him being greviously injured and his memory wiped, with his healing factor enabling him to survive.
+In flashbacks, the Winter Soldier is subjected to experiments that involve him being grievously injured and his memory wiped, with his healing factor enabling him to survive.

-30 years ago in the North American Union, Professor Thorton records his latest research on how Weapon Alpha died moments after the Adamantium-infusing procedure.
+30 years ago in the North American Union, Professor Thorton records his latest research on how Weapon Alpha died moments after the adamantium-infusing procedure.
 The Maker comes in and hears of plans for a better world.
 After killing Thorton, Maker sees a picture of James Howlett and burns the building down.
-In the present, Winter Soldier attacks some soldiers and is opposed by Colossus, Magik, and Omega Red.
+In the present, Winter Soldier attacks a group of soldiers and encounters Colossus, Magik, and Omega Red.
 After throwing Winter Soldier around, Colossus suggests testing him by sending some soldiers to fight him.
 The Winter Soldier slaughters the soldiers as the Rasputin family and Prostovich watch through surveillance cameras.

 17 miles outside of Smolensk, Remy LeBeau / Gambit and Kitty Pryde meet with a woman who was sent by the Archangel.
 It is stated that Gambit and Kitty lost their prized possession Natasha Romanova, also known as Chyornaya Vdova, who they suspect has joined the Opposition.
 When the Winter Soldier attacks Vdova's truck and the mutant children onboard, Kitty recognizes him as Logan.
 After using her powers on Winter Soldier to restore his memories, Kitty kicks him off the truck.